CenterBLC/N1904/docs/features/frame.md

 ## Note

-The following image shows a query that will return the node IDs of the verb and its indirect object:
+The following image shows a query that will return the node [id](id.md#start) of the verb and its indirect object:

 <img src="images/indirectobjectquery.png" width="600">